swcarpentry/make-novice/setup.md

 ### Python

-Python, Numpy and Matplotlib are required.
+Python2 or Python3, Numpy and Matplotlib are required.
 They can be installed separately, but the easiest approach is to install Anaconda python <https://www.continuum.io/downloads> which includes all of the necessary python software.